Division of Lalor

 At 9.0%, Lalor has the nation's highest proportion of children aged under 4 years old.
 It has the nation's lowest proportion of residents aged 65 and over (7.0%), is sixth highest nationally for families being couples with dependent children (44.4%), and has the sixth highest rate of residents purchasing their own homes (49.3%).

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1949, it replaced a majority of the Division of Corio, effectively splitting the latter into the Lalor and a much smaller Corio.
+It also replaced some eastern parts of the Division of Ballaarat at the Macedon Ranges, and western parts of the Division of Deakin around the Hume Highway.
+The division covered the western and northern parts of Melbourne, including Werribee, Altona, Sunshine, Essendon Airport, Broadmeadows, Thomastown, Epping and the division's namesake Lalor.
+It also covered a large area west and north outside Melbourne, and included towns such as Lara, Bacchus Marsh, Melton, Kyneton, Gisborne, Sunbury, Lancefield, Kilmore, Wallan and Seymour.
+In 1955, it lost Lara to the Division of Corio, Bacchus Marsh to the Division of Ballaarat, and Kyneton and Seymour to the Division of Bendigo.
+However, it gained the Whittlesea, Doreen and Kinglake West areas from the Division of Deakin.

+In 1968, the division repeated what had happened to its predecessor (Corio) twenty years prior.
+The division was significant shrunk in size, and areas were replaced by the new Division of Burke, an expanded Division of Bendigo, and to a smaller extent, the new Division of Diamond Valley.
+This meant Lalor was effectively split Lalor into Burke, Bendigo, Diamond Valley and a smaller Lalor: